-Another feature which I haven’t tried out, but is there, is the online co-op option.
+Another feature that I haven’t tried out, but is there, is the online co-op option.
 This allows up to four players to play together with a shared pot of coins and gems.
 I’ve seen footage of this in action and it looks awesome.
-Previous titles had a two player local co-op, but four player is double the fun – literally!
+Previous titles had a two-player local co-op, but four-player is double the fun – literally!

 Finally, there is the elephant in the room, which I’m sure you’ve noticed and I’ve put off until the end.
 The game is freaking gorgeous!
 Like seriously, the game looks amazing on my PS4 Pro, especially when you tap the R2 trigger and the game changes from a top-down perspective to a 3rd person cinematic mode complete with depth of field, amazingly high-quality textures, tonnes of particle effects, no slowdown on the 60fps, a super sharp image (possibly 4k), and a sense of speed and scale.
 It’s amazing what the team have managed to achieve.
 The environments and characters look almost stop-motion claymation in visual style and design but at a smooth 60fps.

 I know PixelJunk Monsters 2 as a whole isn’t the most technically advanced game out there, but you’ll be hard to find a game that looks this stunning and plays this smoothly on the PS4.